awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_amazon_aurora_app/Readme.md

 7. Choose **Finish**.

-## Add the Spring POM dependencies to your project
+## Add the POM dependencies to your project

 At this point, you have a new project named **BlogAurora**.
 Ensure that the pom.xml file resembles the following code.